alvin-tosh/Infosec-and-Hacking-Scripts/USB rubber ducky scripts/ICS-IoT-scanner/README.md

     🔥- Industrial Control Systems (ICS) and
-    🔥- Internet of Things (IoT) devices and attempts to identify them.
+    🔥- Internet of Things (IoT) devices and attempts to identify them 🎯